-On the 14th of August 2014, we like to celebrate the Independence Day by reiterating our unwavering commitment to the cause of high quality education.
+On the 14th of August 2014, we like to celebrate Independence Day by reiterating our unwavering commitment to the cause of high-quality education.

 The experiments made for the Habib University and the other four universities we have collaborated with so far, are updated versions of experiments currently housed at our own premises.
 The experiments come with apparatuses, software and analysis tools, instructor manuals, pictorial procedures as well as teacher training.

 The Physlab team conducted the project with the help of a specially hired student of industrial projects.
 Right from planning to the timely execution, from market surveys and purchasing, to manufacturing and assembling, testing and inspection, all completed within an intensively active period of two months (coinciding with the indolent summer and meditative Ramadan periods), the experiments were finally transported to the worthy recipients in Karachi on 8 August 2014.